- Brand name

 MELOXIAURO may hide some of the signs of an infection.
 This may make you think, mistakenly, that you are better or that it is not serious.

 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking MELOXIAURO.

 Taking other medicines

-Before taking MELOXIAURO, tell your doctor or pharmacist if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.
+Before taking MELOXIAURO, tell your doctor or pharmacist if you are taking any other medicines, including medicines that you get without a prescription from your pharmacy, supermarket or health food shop.

 There may be interference between MELOXIAURO and some medicines.
 These include:

 - some medicines used to treat irregular heartbeats (e.g. amiodarone and quinidine); or

 How much to take

 The usual dose of MELOXIAURO is 7.5 mg, taken as a single dose each day.

 Depending on the severity of your condition and your response to treatment, your doctor may increase this dose to 15 mg taken as a single dose each day.